aiwingg/agents_simulations/llm-simulation-service/README.md

 # LLM Simulation & Evaluation Service

-A comprehensive service for simulating and evaluating conversations between Agent-LLM and Client-LLM systems, designed for QA teams and prompt engineers to test and optimize conversational AI systems at scale.
+A comprehensive service for simulating and evaluating conversations between Agent-LLM and Client-LLM systems, with support for multi-agent conversations and handoffs, designed for QA teams and prompt engineers to test and optimize conversational AI systems at scale.

 ## Overview

-This service enables reproducible, highly-parallel simulation of phone-order conversations between an Agent-LLM (sales bot) and Client-LLM (scripted customer), followed by automated evaluation using an Evaluator-LLM that provides 3-point scoring and detailed feedback.
+This service enables reproducible, highly-parallel simulation of phone-order conversations between multiple Agent-LLMs (sales bot, support specialist, etc.) and Client-LLM (scripted customer), followed by automated evaluation using an Evaluator-LLM that provides 3-point scoring and detailed feedback.

 ### Key Features

+- **Multi-Agent Conversations**: Support for multiple agents with seamless handoffs during conversation
 - **Scalable Batch Processing**: Run thousands of conversations in parallel with configurable concurrency
 - **Deterministic Testing**: Same seed + same prompt set = identical scores for reproducible results
 - **Multiple Interfaces**: Both REST API and CLI for different use cases
-- **Comprehensive Evaluation**: Automated scoring with detailed comments in Russian
+- **Comprehensive Evaluation**: Automated scoring with detailed comments in Russian, including multi-agent coordination assessment
 - **Cost Tracking**: Token usage monitoring and cost estimation
 - **Multiple Export Formats**: Results available in JSON, CSV, and NDJSON formats
 - **Real-time Monitoring**: Progress tracking and status monitoring for batch jobs